DISCONCOLL/DISCONCOLL/README.md

 <p>👻 / ghost - Cerebrum, Beedee, or Brain Ghost Dirk -- he/him, testing she/her.
 Won't interact first, but all interaction is welcome.
 Will probably sit next to you.
 Dirk format. </p>

-#sycophantictimaeus - we're attempting to pass as a singlet, or the host felt like busting out the sona. or either. interact if you'd like, no promise we will reciprocate.
+#TT - we're attempting to pass as a singlet, or the host felt like busting out the sona. or either. interact if you'd like, no promise we will reciprocate.